QCSE: A Pretrained Quantum Context-Sensitive Word Embedding for Natural Language Processing: Context Encoding: Exponential Decay with Sinusoidal Method

+The choice of context representation is fundamental to the quantum embedding framework.
+Unlike classical word embedding models that typically employ flat vector representations for context words, we propose encoding the context as a structured matrix to capture richer relational information between words within the context window.
+This design is motivated by several considerations: (1) matrix representations naturally encode pairwise relationships, enabling the model to capture not just individual word identities but also their interactions; (2) the structured format provides multiple dimensions for encoding positional, semantic, and distance information simultaneously; (3) this approach draws inspiration from positional encoding mechanisms in transformer architectures~\cite{vaswani2017attention}, which have proven effective at capturing word order and relative positions.

-This method defines the context matrix $\mathbf{C} \in \mathbb{R}^{n \times n}$ for a context window of $n$ words by incorporating both positional distance and semantic relationships through sinusoidal transformations.
-For words at positions $i$ and $j$ in the context window, each element $c_{ij}$ is computed as
+Among the various encoding strategies we explored, the exponential decay with sinusoidal encoding method demonstrated consistent and robust performance across different model depths.
+This method defines the context matrix $\mathbf{C} \in \mathbb{R}^{n \times n}$ for a context window of $n$ words, where each element $c_{ij}$ capturing the relationship between words at positions $i$ and $j$ is computed as: